zed-industries/zed/crates/zeta/src/complete_prompt.md

 As an intelligent code assistant, your role is to analyze what the user has been doing and then to suggest the most likely next modification.

+## Recent Actions

 Here is what the user has been doing:

-## Recent Actions

 <events>

+## Task

-User requested an edit suggestion in the following excerpt of a file:
+The user now requested an edit suggestion in the following excerpt of a file:

 <excerpt>

-## Task
+Suggest an edit.

 ### High-level Guidelines